EternityForest/SG1/SG1Protocol.md

 ## Initial Time Sync

-High powered devices should always send a reply to any message with a time that is more than 0.5s incorrect.
+High powered always-on devices should always send a reply to any message with a time that is very inaccurate.

+This is the least secure part of the whole setup, because we are temporarily running in random-clock mode till the master gives us a timestamp.

+However, there is still 2**48 possible time values, reuse is unlikely-ish.